Cart is empty

 Packing Tips & Advice

-Packing Tips and Advice - Follow these proven packing tips and advice from professional and frequent travelers.
-You'll reduce your chances of over-packing, forgetting a must have item, while keeping your bag as light as possible.
+Follow these proven packing tips and advice from professional and frequent travelers.
+You'll reduce your chances of over-packing or forgetting a must have item while keeping your bag as light as possible.

 It's best to start your packing process days or even weeks ahead of your departure date; this gives you time to craft a complete list, plus purchase any additional items you might need.
 Start with a comprehensive published list and add or delete items.
 Creating a packing list is a fail-safe way to ensure that you won't forget to bring something important.
 Use this printable packing list as your starting point.